burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 ## Issues
 - Enemies that should only spawn Post Sugar Rush still load
+- Crash when loading a certain room in Crunchy Construction
-> This is only an issue when playing the old Demo 1 levels
+> Issues above only happen when playing the old Demo 1 levels

 - Cotton Power-Up doesn't harm any enemy other than the Chocolate Frog
 - Swamp and Mines Levels eventually default to CottonTown Rooms